Clean Energy Financing

 QECBs are low-interest federal bonds (via subsidy) that were available for issuance for qualified energy efficiency, renewable energy, and energy conservation capital projects.
 Under Tennessee statute, OEP is tasked with serving as the coordinator and administrator of the State’s QECB program in partnership with the Tennessee Local Development Authority.
 Although QECBs are no longer available, OEP continues to collect and report on data related to previously issued QECB projects.
 Learn more about these projects here.

-TVA’s EnergyRight Solutions for Business + Industry
+TVA’s EnergyRight for Business & Industry

 Rural Energy for America Program (REAP)